DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 Unlikely, yet not beyond the realm of possibility:<br>
   <ul>
       <li>🟡 1.
 In considerable tension with Heisenberg's Uncertainty Principle.</li>
       <li>🟡 2.
-In considerable tension with Niels Bohr's Indeterministic interpretation.</li>
+In considerable tension with Niels Bohr's Indeterministic interpretation of quantum theory.</li>
       <li>🟢 3.
 In harmony with David Bohm's deterministic interpretation of quantum theory, known as Bohmian mechanics.</li>
   </ul>
 </div>